Huayan: Time and causality

+Answer: If we follow with the logic of dependent origination, if there is not that (future) Buddha, then there is no me now.
+And if there is no me now, then there is not that Buddha.
+So, we know it is thus.
+(And just as the future exists in dependent) opposition to the present, it is also thus to the limits of the past.

 Ultimate principle

 An important metaphysical framework used by Huayan patriarchs is that of principle (li 理, or the ultimate pattern) and phenomena (shi 事).
 'Principle' is the ultimate reality (paramārtha-satya) which is endless and without limits, while phenomena (shi) refers to the impermanent and relative dharmas.

 In Fazang's influential Essay on the Golden Lion (Taishō no. 1881), Fazang uses the statue of a golden Chinese lion as a metaphor for reality.
 The gold itself stands in for the ultimate principle, while the appearance and relative shape of the lion statue is the relative and dependent phenomena as they are perceived by living beings.
 Because the ultimate principle is boundless, empty and ceaseless, it is like gold in that it can be transformed into many forms and shapes.
 Also, even though phenomena appear as particular things, they lack any independent existence, since they all depend on the ultimate principle.

 Furthermore, Huayan sees the ultimate principle and the relative phenomena as interdependent, unified and interfused, that is to say, they are non-dual.
 Referring to the analogy of the golden lion, Paul Williams states:

 Both gold and lion exist simultaneously; both, Fazang says, are perfect and complete.
 There are two ways of interpreting this obscure point.
 First, noumenon and phenomena mutually interpenetrate and are (in a sense) identical.
 There is no opposition between the two.
 The one does not cancel out the other.
 Second, Fazang explains elsewhere that since all things arise interdependently (following Madhyamika), and since the links of interdependence expand throughout the entire universe and at all time (past, present, and future depend upon each other, which is to say the total dharmadhatu arises simultaneously), so in the totality of interdependence, the dharmadhatu, all phenomena are mutually interpenetrating and identical.
 The ultimate principle is associated with various Mahayana terms referring to ultimate reality, such as the "One Mind" of the Awakening of Faith, Suchness, the tathagatagarbha (the womb of tathagatas), buddha-nature, or just "nature."
 This nature is the ontological source and ground of all phenomena.